mock-foundation/moc/README.md

 ## Step 1 - Download right version of Xcode

 The development is going with Xcode 13.2.
-You csn download it from [Apple Developer](https://developer.apple.com/download/release/).
+You can download it from [Apple Developer](https://developer.apple.com/download/release/).

 ## Step 2 - Install dependencies